akeneo/pim-api-docs/content/concepts/asset-manager.md

 ![Asset family scheme](/img/concepts/asset-family.svg)

 For each asset family, you can define the way the PIM will automatically link the assets of this family to your products.
 We called that the `product link rule`.
-[Below](#focus-on-the-product-link-rule), you'll find the precise format of this rule.
+[Below](#focus-on-the-product-link-rule), you'll find the specific format of this rule.

 For each asset family, you can define several transformations for your [media file attributes](#the-media-file-attribute).
 Don't hesitate to read the [Transformations section](#focus-on-the-transformations) to learn more and also, find their JSON format.